SeldonIO/alibi-detect/doc/source/overview/getting_started.md

 - MMDDrift
 - MMDDriftOnline
 - SpotTheDiffDrift
-- ContextMMDDrfit
+- ContextMMDDrift

-The TensorFlow installation is required to use the following detectors
+The TensorFlow installation is required to use the following detectors:
-- OutlinerAE
+- OutlierAE
-- OutlinerAEGMM
+- OutlierAEGMM
 - LLR
 - OutlierSeq2Seq
 - OutlierVAE